Sharp detection of low-dimensional structure in probability measures via dimensional logarithmic Sobolev inequalities: Dimension Reduction with the KL Divergence

-We demonstrate that additional dimension reduction can be achieved by accounting for interactions between data, likelihood models, and generative priors.
-In particular, we consider a geophysical inverse problem in which the nominal parameter space~$X$ are discretizations of the subsurface taking values in $3600$ dimensions.
-Since realizations of the subsurface exhibit regular, repeated layered structures, high-fidelity prior samples can be drawn from a trained GAN prior with only a~$300$ dimensional latent space (see Figure~\ref{fig:xom_GAN_decode}).
-Using this GAN prior we compute the error certificate~\eqref{eq:dimCDRdatafree} and plot it in Figure~\ref{fig:xom_GAN_bound} as a function of rank~$r$.
-This figure shows that data only inform relatively few latent coordinates --- e.g., it suffices consider $r=50$ features to obtain an expected KL error of~$0.1$ nats.
-Moreover, domain practitioners can visualize which features are ``data-informed'' by visualizing the convergence of the GAN output with increasing $r$, as depicted in Figure~\ref{fig:xom_GAN_decode}.
+We demonstrate that additional dimension reduction can be achieved by accounting for interactions between data, likelihood models, and generative priors. {To illustrate this, we consider a geophysical inverse problem in which~$X$ represents a meshed discretization of the subsurface with $3600$ nodes.
+We are provided by domain experts a trained GAN prior with a~$300$ dimensional latent space which, with some abuse of notation, we denote as the function $\textrm{GAN} : \R^{300} \to \R^{3600}$, so that the prior distribution is given by the push--forward $\textrm{GAN}_\# \mu_Z$.
+This prior generates realizations of the subsurface with sufficiently high fidelity for practical purposes, as exhibited by the regular, repeated layered structures seen in Figure~\ref{fig:xom_GAN_decode}.} Using this GAN prior, we compute the error certificate~\eqref{eq:dimCDRdatafree} and visualize it in Figure~\ref{fig:xom_GAN_bound} as a function of the rank~$r$.
+This figure shows that data only inform relatively few latent coordinates, e.g., it suffices consider $r=50$ features to obtain an expected KL error of~$0.1$ nats.
+As an additional benefit, domain practitioners can interpret the features which are ``data-informed'' by plotting the convergence of the GAN output with increasing $r$, as visualized going from the second to fifth columns in Figure~\ref{fig:xom_GAN_decode}.